IuliaCapralova/Nitrate-Spatial-Modeling-NL/README.md

 I would like to thank to my supervisor, Juan Diego, for his support, continous feedback, and endless enthusiasm in the topic that encouraged me throught the entire project.

-I also wish to thank University of Groningen for giving access Hábrók High Performance Computing (HPC) cluster, which made it possible to bring this project to reality.
+I also wish to thank University of Groningen for giving me access to Hábrók High Performance Computing (HPC) cluster, which made it possible to bring this project to reality.